wescale/k8s-advanced-training/Correction/Istio/README.md

 You will install Istio using the `istioctl` - the Istio CLI.

-Then you will get familiar with
+Then you will get familiar with basic HTTP routing capabilities of Istio.

-Install Istio CTL to
+You will explore more advanced features like fault injection, traffic shifting.

+To finish, you will see how Istio and Jaeger can provide powerfull observability for a micro service oriented application.

 ## Installing Istio